 Problems with streaming Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if the router settings between the client and the device need to be configured.
 The TTL (Time To Live) value may need to be increased.
 No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis device are valid for your network.
 Check with your network administrator to see if there is a firewall preventing viewing.
 Poor rendering of H.264 images Ensure that your graphics card is using the latest driver.
 The latest drivers can usually be downloaded from the manufacturer's website.
-Color saturation is different in H.264 and Motion JPEG Lower frame rate than expected See Performance considerations on page 18.
+Color saturation is different in H.264 and Motion JPEG Modify the settings for your graphics adapter.
+Go to the adapter's documentation for more information.
+Lower frame rate than expected See Performance considerations on page 20.
 Reduce the number of applications running on the client computer.
 Limit the number of simultaneous viewers.
 Check with the network administrator that there is enough bandwidth available.
 Lower the image resolution.
+Log in to the device's webpage and set a capture mode that prioritizes frame rate.
+Changing the capture mode to prioritize frame rate might lower the maximum resolution depending on the device used and capture modes available.
 The maximum frames per second is dependent on the utility frequency (60/50 Hz) of the Axis device.